Textiles, Temples and Tshechus: Bhutan

 As recently as 1998 by royal decree all new and remodeled buildings had to be be constructed with multi-colored carved wood façades, small arched windows, and sloping roofs.
 Architecture typical of Bhutan includes highly decorative window frames, carved columns, and painted beams.
 We will stay in hotels with this sort of decoration and will stop to check out other buildings with intriguing painted images.

 The trek will be optional with the ascent either on foot or horseback.
-Horses climb only to the teahouse at mid-point up the trail.
-They are healthy and don’t have to wear a bit, so they can pick their way along the rocky trail to find the best route.
-Many people walked up trail as we walked down, so if you are fairly fit, it’s not at all impossible to climb up the trail on foot.
-For the last and steepest part all the way to visit the monastery, the guide will walk with those who want to climb.
+Horses climb only to the tea house at mid-point up the trail; you’ll have a good view of the Tiger’s Nest from here.
+The horses are healthy and don’t have to wear a bit, so they can pick their way along the rocky trail to find the best route.
+Many people walk up the rocky trail, so if you are fairly fit, it’s possible to climb up the trail on foot.
+(Good hiking shoes are essential for this trail.)
+For the last and steepest part from the tea house to the monastery, the guide will walk with those who want to climb.

-The rest of us can sit below at the tea house, relaxing among the prayer flags, drinking milky chai tea, and staring upward at the beautiful buildings on the cliff.
-It’s necessary to hike back down on foot.
+Meanwhile, the rest of us can sit below at the tea house, relaxing among the prayer flags, drinking milky chai tea, and staring upward at the beautiful buildings on the cliff.
+It’s necessary for everyone to hike back down on foot.
 The descent isn’t bad if we go slowly; some people might want walking sticks for this part.
 And if a mountain trek isn’t your cup of tea, you can relax at the hotel or explore Paro instead!

-The gho that the men wear is a wrapped knee-length robe with long white cuffs, tied at the waist by a woven belt known as kera.
+Men wear the gho, a wrapped knee-length robe with deep white cuffs, tied at the waist by a woven belt known as kera.
 The pouch which forms at the front traditionally was.used for carrying food bowls and a small dagger.
 Today men store their cell phones and wallets in the pouch; see photo at left of men in gho with bulging front pouches.

 We’ll visit many weaving households and some larger weaving organizations in various towns and we’ll learn about the incredibly labor-intensive techniques used to make the women’s wrap dresses called kiras.
 The best place to see the women showing off their most exquisite outfits is of course at the three Buddhist celebrations that we will attend.